Video intercom installation for Santa Clara and Bay Area properties.

 Entry points

-Main doors, lobby entries, leasing offices, gates, package areas, delivery doors, staff doors, and shared access points
+Main doors, lobby entries, leasing offices, vehicle gates, pedestrian gates, package rooms, delivery doors, staff doors, and shared access points

 02